Emergent self-inhibition governs the landscape of stable states in complex ecosystems: Robustness of biomass--likelihood relationship

-Here $\gamma$ is the standard deviation of the carrying capacities.
-In the main text, we study the case $\gamma=0$.
-We observe that for $\gamma=\{0.01, 0.05\}$, the biomass--likelihood relationship still shows a positive correlation and is qualitatively robust to species-specific $K_i$ (Fig.~\ref{fig:variation_k}).
+Next, instead of fixed carrying capacity $K_i = 1$ for all species, we introduce species-specific heterogeneity in $K_i$ by sampling them from a uniform distribution on $[1-\epsilon_k,1+\epsilon_k]$.
+Note that this change affects the self-inhibition $A_{ii} = r_i/K_i$ of each species.
+Thus, now both the self-inhibition $A_{ii}$ and interspecies inhibition $A_{ij}$ are disordered in the interaction matrix.
+Here $\epsilon_k$ is the measure of variation in the carrying capacities.
+In the main text, we study the case $\epsilon_k=0$.
+We observe that for $\epsilon_k=\{0.01, 0.05\}$, the biomass--likelihood relationship still shows a positive correlation and is qualitatively robust to species-specific $K_i$ (Fig.~\ref{fig:variation_k}).

-As noted also in \cite{taylor2024structure}, when the $K_i$ values are different, the value of the Lyapunov function in a local extremum becomes $L = - \sum_i K_i N_i^*$, so it is actually this quantity rather than biomass that we expect to be more closely correlated with basin of attraction size.
-This quantity, which represents an alternative weighting over abundances, can also be interpreted as the net growth rate of the stable subset community in the absence of inhibition.

 Next, instead of fixed $S = 100$ , we take different system size We observe that for $S=\{50, 150\}$, the biomass--likelihood relationship still shows a positive correlation.
 As we decrease the system size the number of stable states decreases.(Fig.~\ref{fig:variation_S}).